01-edu/public/subjects/smart-road/README.md

 - Max velocity of all vehicles
 - Min velocity of all vehicles
 - Max time that took the vehicles to pass the intersection (for all vehicles the one that took more)
-  - The time starts to count whenever the vehicle is detected by the **smart intersection algorithm** until the end of the intersection
+  - The time starts to count whenever the vehicle is detected by the **smart intersection algorithm** until the end of the intersection, when the vehicle is removed from the canvas.
 - Min time that took the vehicles to pass the intersection (for all vehicles the one that took less)
 - Close calls, this is when both vehicles pass each other with a violation o the safe distance.